If you love OLD barns, you’ll love my book!

 The swing beam was a huge, horizontal beam crossing the width of a barn, about 7 feet above the threshing bay floor.
 It was only supported at each end at the barn’s side walls, so it was completely wide open underneath to provide a large, clear-span work area.
 The swing beam was almost always the deepest and thickest beam in the barn, although perhaps not the longest.
 Swing beams in barns built up to about the time Upper Canada became Canada West in 1841, were huge, constructed with the mammoth trees (mostly white pine) that covered Upper Canada in the early 1800s.
 They were usually tapered so they were deepest in mid-span where the stresses on the beam were greatest.
 Swing beams in barns built after this period were usually much smaller in size and uniform in depth throughout their lengths, mostly because there were no more of the giant trees available.
 From my research, it appears that about 5% of barns actually had two swing beams.

 No, swing beams did not ‘swing’, but my book describes a few of the reasons why this term is used!
 Swing beams were unique to North America, with the building technology being brought from New Jersey, New York and Pennsylvania by the United Empire Loyalists as they escaped from the United States after the Revolutionary War of the late 1770s and the War of 1812.

-Here is some information from the inside dust cover of the book.
+On the front, inside dust cover of the book:

 ‘This barn book is different from others.
 Hugh Fraser creates a unique glimpse into our rural past through the stories of 50 swing beam barns still standing today.
 He writes using “a teaspoon of history sprinkled with a pinch of a tale” to recreate the era when the barns were constructed.